240.257 $ del objetivo de 280.000 $

-Dr Judith Crispin is a cultural historian, photographer and poet.
-Together with Drew Baker, Judith has produced large-scale 3D virtual reconstructions of a destroyed Armenian cemetery in exhibitions across Italy and Australia as part of an ACU research project.
-Judith's work is regularly published in newspapers and journals.
-She has directed cultural institutions, academic programs and research projects, and has taught cultural history in universities across Australia, France and Germany.
-Judith has written extensively on social justice photography, poetry and music and has regularly engaged the public through talks, symposia, and forums.
-She has published monographs of photography, literature and scholarly research.
-Judith has been working with the Warlpiri people for five years and spends several months each year living in community.
+Dr Judith Crispin is a Bpangerang photographer and poet.
+Her work is regularly published in newspapers and journals.
+She has directed cultural institutions, academic programs and research projects, and has taught in universities across Australia, France and Germany.
+Judith has written extensively on social justice, art, poetry and music and has regularly engaged the public through talks, symposia, and forums.
+Judith has been working with Warlpiri communities since 2010.

 Drew Baker is a technologist working in cultural heritage and archaeology.
 Drew was born in the United Kingdom and developed a passion for cultural history and computers at an early age.
 He has worked with cultural material for over 20 years creating 3D virtual worlds of archaeological sites and museum artefacts as well as recording and preserving intangible cultural assets.
 Drew has taught applied 3D visualisation at King’s College London, UK and was the education work package leader for the flagship Virtual Museum Transnational Network (V-MUST) funded by the European Commission